 Graduates of the Major in Mechanics work as freelance professionals or for companies in the mechanical, electromechanical or plant sectors, in automation, in production systems, energy conversion and related fields in energy companies, in most manufacturing industries, in services companies, for the government or the local authorities.

 The Major in Energy, in particular, provides specific training to those students who want to work in the sector of electricity providers, designing and setting up energy production systems with a special focus on technology aimed at producing energy from renewable sources.

-Graduates from the Dual Programme (alternating study and work) in Logistics and Production will be able to work – as freelancers, employees or managers – for manufacturing companies, service providers and for the public administration.
+Graduates from the Major in Logistics and Production will be able to work – as freelancers, employees or managers – for manufacturing companies, service providers and for the public administration.
 They will be specialists in the management of materials and in Supply-Chain Management; in the organization of production systems (production planning and control), in business organization and production processes; in Logistics, Quality Management, Project Management and Controlling.

 The Major in Automation prepares for activities and a career in the following areas: system integrator or user of automation components, R&D, process engineering, process quality (quality assurance and management), production planning and control, maintenance, lean manufacturing, production management, plant management.

 Well prepared and ready for the job market.
 On the website of AlmaLaurea you can check statistical data about graduates’ satisfaction and their employability.

 Thanks to the trilingualism and the international composition of the academic staff, the Bachelor in Industrial and Mechanical Engineering has given me a sound education with a strong application orientation.
 In the Major in Logistics and Production Engineering, I had to face very different challenges and business experiences.
 In the dual study programme I was able to gain concrete work experience immediately, which significantly accelerated my career.